 This Rustic Cinnamon Apple Tart Recipe is a comfort food dessert with very little work involved.
-It will also make your house smell delicious!
+Open faced apple pie will also make your house smell delicious!

-This apple tart would go well with a movie.
-I am not much of a baker but I love having a piece of homemade pie.
-It is especially good during apple season when I have a nice bag of fresh picked apples.
-My mother and father in law have a beautiful apple tree where we pick delicious apples.
-They are perfect to bake with.
+I am not a frequent baker, but I do love having a piece of homemade pie.
+It is especially good during apple season when I have a nice bag of fresh-picked apples.
+My mother and father-in-law have a beautiful apple tree where we pick delicious apples.
+They are perfect for baking with.

-Baking is not my forte.
-I do bake sometimes but consider myself a lazy baker.
-My pie crust is usually not homemade and I don’t like peeling apples.
+The pie crust is not homemade, and I don't like peeling apples.
 So guess what?
-I didn’t do either.
+I didn't do either.
 Instead, I bought a premade pie crust and left the peels on the apples.
 I like the rustic look and texture of the peels anyway.
 Besides, the skins of apples have a lot of nutrition in them.

 How to Make Your Apple Tart

 - Some nuts would add a great crunch to this tart.
-Almonds, walnuts, or hazelnuts would provide an extra tough of nutty texture to your dish.
+Almonds, walnuts, or hazelnuts would provide a nutty texture to your tart.

-- To crank up the fall feelings with your dessert, mix some dried cranberries or cinnamon baking chips into the filling.
-You could also sprinkle the top with some homemade apple pie spice.
+- To crank up the fall flavors in your dessert, mix some dried cranberries or cinnamon baking chips into the apple filling.

-- Of course, some whipped cream on top is a classic addition to any kind of fall dessert.
-Use something easy and ready-to-use like canned whipped cream or Reddi-Whip, or make your own!
+- Of course, some ice cream cream on top is a classic addition to any apple baked dessert.

 How do I buy the best apples for this cinnamon apple tart recipe?